Dealing with rival gangs behind bars

 To keep the peace, Port of Spain Prison has kept Muslims on one floor, and Rasta City men on another floor with other gang members in their own section.
 Indigent inmates are often kept apart from these sections because they are easy targets for gang recruitment.

 The greatest hope in prison is a small minority of men who earn respect and power with no gang affiliation.
-They too became debaters and positive leaders in Remand Prison inside of Golden Grove in Arouca.
+They too became debaters and positive leaders in Remand Prison in Golden Grove in Arouca.

 “Once you can get more independents going who can prove you can make it outside of a gang, you have hope,” said the officer.